The need to keep data privacy in mind when acquiring customers

 Online data privacy as we know it today was perhaps born out of the Children's Online Privacy Protection Act (COPPA), which entered US federal law in 1998.
 Since then, there has been a proliferation of various laws, acts, and directives regulating the gathering of consumer data online.

-Data privacy boils down to the idea that businesses that collect or store people's personal information have a legal duty to those people.
+Data privacy and information security boil down to the idea that businesses that collect or store people's personal information have a legal duty to those people.
 Therefore, companies must keep that personal information private and secure and offer certain rights to the people to whom the collected data belongs.